NYC LL97, The Climate Mobilization Act, Local Law 97 of 2019 or Bill 1253-C

 Local Law 97 Benchmarking, Reporting & Portfolio Manager

 Reporting of energy usage is required annually by May 1 and is utilized to calculate a building's GHG emissions.
-Various types of energy used are assigned coefficients related to GHG emissions: purchased electricity, natural gas, district (purchased) steam and #2 and #4 fuel oil.
-When multiplied by the energy usage, the coefficients yield a number of metric tons of CO2 equivalent (tCO2e).
-CO2 is by far the most prevalent greenhouse gas, therefore different greenhouse gases are normalized to the effect of CO2 has on the environment which gives rise to the term "CO2 equivalent".
-Summing the "tCO2e" for each energy used gives the annual emissions for a building.
+Various types of energy consumed are assigned coefficients related to GHG emissions: purchased electricity, natural gas, district (purchased) steam and #2 and #4 fuel oil.
+When multiplied by the appropriate coefficients, the energy consumption yields a number that is supposedly equal to the building's emissions in metric tons of CO2 equivalent (tCO2e).
+CO2 is identified as the most prevalent greenhouse gas, therefore the greenhouse effect of other gases are normalized to the effect of CO2 which gives rise to the term "CO2 equivalent".
+Summing the "tCO2e" for each energy consumed gives the annual emissions for a building.

 Once the annual emissions and the annual emissions limit have been calculated for a building, it's easy to determine if a building is in compliance with LL97, or not.
 If the annual emissions are less than annual emissions limit, the the building is in compliance.
-If the annual emissions exceed the annual limit, some fines may be payable.
-While might seem that $260 per metric ton of emissions is a relatively small penalty, large buildings can easily hundreds or even tens of thousands of tons over their emissions limit.
-This can result in the annual LL97 fines running into the hundreds or thousands and millions of dollars.
+If the annual emissions exceed the annual limit, the building is non-compliant and some fines may be payable.
+While might seem that $260 per metric ton of emissions is a relatively small penalty, large buildings can easily produce thousands or even tens of thousands of tons of tCO2e over their emissions limit.
+This can result in the annual LL97 fines running into the hundreds of thousands and millions of dollars.

-To reach the GHG emissions targets, the building emissions limits under LL97 decrease over time.
+To reach the City's ultimate GHG emissions targets, the building emissions limits under LL97 decrease over time.
 The initial limits are valid from 2024 through 2029.
-Then the limits drop substantially in 2030 through 2034.
-The limits from 2035 onward are not yet defined but are supposed to be established by 2023.
+The limits then drop substantially for 2030 through 2034.
+The limits from 2035 onward are not yet defined but are supposed to be established by 2023 and are expected by be lower yet.

 A Climate Change Primer for Building Owners

-Since Local Law 97 is all about building emissions, the following is a helpful explanation of climate change and greenhouse gases (GHG) for building owners.
+Since Local Law 97 is all about building emissions, the following is an explanation of climate change and greenhouse gases (GHG) for building owners.

 What is Climate Change?

 The starting point for a discussion about climate change is a clarification about the difference between global warming and climate change.
 “Global warming” is simply an increase in the Earth’s average temperature, while “climate change” refers to global warming plus all its potential effects such as ice melting and rising seas.
-However, in today’s context, global warming has a more complex meaning.
+However, in today’s context, global warming has an evolving and more complex meaning.

 What Causes Climate Change?